What is latency and how much is too much?

 What causes high latency?

 Latency is often caused by the physical distance that data needs to travel.
 The farther your device is from the server you’re trying to connect to, the longer it takes for the data to make the round trip.
-If you’re in the UK but playing a game that only has US servers, for example, the data has to travel across underwater cables or satellites, which will increase your latency.
+If you’re in the UK but playing a game that only has US servers, for example, the data has to travel across underwater cables or satellites, which will make your latency worse.

 When many people are using the same network at the same time, it can become congested due to the broadband not being able to keep up.
 This slows down how quickly data can travel to and from your device, causing you higher latency.

-The type of internet connection you use also impacts latency.
+The type of internet connection you have at home can also impacts latency.
 Fibre broadband connections tend to have lower latency compared to older technologies like ADSL or satellite.
-Satellite internet, in particular, has high latency because the data has to travel thousands of miles to reach satellites in orbit and return.
+Satellite internet, in particular has high latency because the data has to travel thousands of miles to reach satellites in orbit and return.

 When data travels across the internet, it doesn’t always take the most direct path.
 It passes through various routers and networks, and each stop adds a tiny delay.
 If the server you’re trying to connect to is overloaded or slow, it can take longer to respond, adding to your overall latency.

 Sometimes, latency is caused by problems on your device or the software you’re using.
 Outdated hardware, a slow processor, or too many background apps can make it harder for your device to send and receive data efficiently.
-If you’re trying to play Call of Duty on a potato, expect latency issues!
+So if you’re trying to play Call of Duty on a potato, expect latency issues along with super bad FPS!

 How can I test my latency speed?